patrickamsler/tax-calculation/Readme.md

 # Swiss Tax Calculator - Coding Exercise

-## Introduction

 Your goal is to implement a generic tax calculator for various communities in Switzerland.
-In Switzerland, different communities might have different tax rates and can follow a progressive taxation system.
-This coding exercise simulates the tax calculation in Switzerland using a step progression.
+In Switzerland, different communities may have different tax rates and follow a progressive taxation system.

-## Task

-1. Write a tax calculator [TaxCalculator.java](src/main/java/ch/abraxas/TaxCalculator.java) that can accommodate different tax rates and progressive taxation for different communities in Switzerland.
-2. The calculator should work based on a configuration provided for each community [TaxConfiguration.java](src/main/java/ch/abraxas/TaxConfiguration.java)
+The step progression for three communities is provided in [TaxConfiguration.java](src/main/java/ch/abraxas/TaxConfiguration.java).
+Each progression configuration consists of a list with tax brackets (Steuerklassen), each having an upper bound in Swiss Francs and a rate (Steuersatz) in percent.
+The list is sorted, with the first entry being the lowest bracket and the last one the highest.

+Your task is to implement the function in [TaxCalculator.java](src/main/java/ch/abraxas/TaxCalculator.java) that selects the appropriate band depending on the income provided and performs a calculation based on the formula written below.
-3. Incomes that are higher than the upper bound of the progression configuration can be ignored.
+Incomes that are higher than the upper bound of the progression configuration can be ignored.

-The user can input the name of the community (as an uppercase string) and the income of the taxpayer (in double format) and the application prints the calculated income tax to the console.
+The user can input the name of the community (as an uppercase string) and the income of the taxpayer (in double format), and the application prints the calculated income tax to the console.

 ```bash
 Enter community: ABRAXIEN